 Gilgit, Pakistan, 11 June 2020 – In Gilgit-Baltistan and Chitral in Northern Pakistan, the Aga Khan Agency for Habitat (AKAH) and the Aga Khan Health Services (AKHS), with support from Better Shelter, are setting up six Covid-19 Rapid Response Centres using prefabricated materials and modular designs.
 Four of the centres will use shelter units donated by Better Shelter.

 The urgent nature of the pandemic demands rapidly deployable, easy to build, adaptable technologies.
-While AKAH has the expertise and effective construction solutions to build structures quickly for emergency response that are adapted to remote mountain environments, Better Shelter has the modular, flat-pack, soft-structure shelter units that are easy to transport and install in humanitarian relief operations.
+While AKAH has the expertise and effective construction solutions to build structures quickly for emergency response that are adapted to remote mountain environments, Better Shelter has modular, flat-pack, soft-structure shelter units that are easy to transport and install in humanitarian relief operations.

-AKAH is deploying these modular units at four sites in Gilgit, Mastui, Aliabad and Singal.
+AKAH is deploying these modular units at four sites in Gilgit, Matsui, Aliabad and Singal.
 For two additional sites in Gramchamsa and Booni, AKAH is using locally manufactured prefabricated sandwich panels, adapting hard and soft structures to the requirements of each site.
 A team of managers and engineers completed the first facility at Gilgit Medical Center nine days after receiving the Better Shelter modules.

 “A speedy response in an emergency is key to saving lives.
-AKAH therefore has always been in search of innovative ideas that can help in emergency response.
+AKAH, therefore, has always been in search of innovative ideas that can help in emergency response.
 These pre-fab technologies, especially soft structures, have helped us provide a speedy response,” said Nawab Ali Khan, CEO, AKAH, Pakistan.

 AKAH’s architects and engineers worked with AKHS and Better Shelter to modify materials and design features of the Better Shelter units to the needs of a high mountain emergency medical facility.
 Key design modifications include vinyl flooring adapted for a health facility; low gauge galvanized metal sheeting for roof rain gutters; adjustments to exhaust fan openings; and improved flood protection.
 AKAH also constructed separate structures housing 12 washroom facilities dedicated for Covid patients.